tortoise/tortoise-orm/docs/logging.rst

     logger_tortoise.addHandler(sh)

-You can also use your own formatter to add syntax coloration to sql :
+You can also use your own formatter to add syntax coloration to sql, by using `pygments <https://pygments.org/>` :

 .. code-block:: python3